UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_8.md

 **Ryan:** Less stables XYZ.
 You can list NFTs for sale and make bids right from the get-go.

 **Algy:** I want to point out the L2.
 We have stuff we want to incorporate on the Ethereum end of our Marketplace.
 That is more of a priority than building out something for an L2 until we have most of our features released.
-At that point, Vitalik comes out and tries to tell us every month that Ethereum is going to be low gas fees soon.
+At this point, Vitalik comes out and tries to tell us every month that Ethereum is going to be low gas fees soon.
 We're going to have to see where the space is at naturally.
 Just let it flow and see what happens.
 Once we get to the point where we're ready to expand, by that point, Ethereum might be low gas fees.
-Everybody who has been building out all these L2 stuff has wasted their time because they could have waited for an Ethereum and built on Ethereum.
+Maybe, everybody who has been building out all the L2 stuff has wasted their time because they could have waited for Ethereum to scale.
 We got to see where we are at in this space.
 That sounds like I'm big on ETH, and I am.
 I'm down to wait and see how long it takes for Ethereum to get it right.

+### **Question:**

+Is there any news on the Polymorphs? 🤡

+### **Answer:**

-**Mark:** We have a question.
-Is there any news on the Polymorphs?
-I don't think there's anything; jump out like crazy news.
+**Mark:** I don't think there's anything; jump out like crazy news.
 We've talked about the comedy writers we've been working with.
-We're going to try to make some animated polymorph episodes.
+We're going to try to make some animated Polymorph episodes.

-**Zach:** The Polymorphs are in therapy right now.
-The show until the Marketplace is up and running.
+**Nick:** The Polymorphs are in therapy right now.
+Until the Marketplace is up and running.
 The Polymorphs are just working out their problems and talking it through with some real expert-level guys.
-Well, you'll see what all that is about soon.
+Well, you'll see what all that is about soon— hopefully.

-**Algy:** Hopefully.

-### **Question:**
+### **Question: Gunner**

-It looks like Gunner has a question about his beloved Polys and wants to know; If they're planning on destroying the Seekers?
+Are my beloved Poly's planning on destroying the Seekers?

 ### **Answer:**